 By Tim Lambert Alexander Fleming was the man who discovered penicillin.
 He was born in Lochfield, Ayrshire, Scotland on 6 August 1881.
 He went to Kilmarnock Academy.
 However, Alexander Fleming moved to London.
 He worked as a shipping clerk for a time then when a relative left him some money he went to study medicine… Continue reading A Biography of Alexander Fleming

-A Biography of Edward Jenner
+A Brief Biography of Edward Jenner

 By Tim Lambert His Early Life Edward Jenner was an English doctor famous for his role in defeating smallpox.
 (In the 18th century smallpox was a terrible disease that killed many people.
 Even if the patient survived they were often scarred.)
 Jenner was born on 17 May 1749 in Berkeley in Gloucestershire, England.
-He was… Continue reading A Biography of Edward Jenner
+He was… Continue reading A Brief Biography of Edward Jenner

-A Biography of John Dalton
+A Brief Biography of John Dalton

 By Tim Lambert His Early Life John Dalton was a great scientist of the early 19th century.
 He is famous for his theory of atoms.
 Dalton was born on 6 September 1766 in Eaglesfield, Cumbria, England.
 His father, Joseph Dalton was a weaver.
 His mother was called Deborah and the couple had 4 children.
-John… Continue reading A Biography of John Dalton
+John… Continue reading A Brief Biography of John Dalton

-A Biography of James Watt
+A Brief Biography of James Watt

 By Tim Lambert James Watt was a great Scottish engineer of the 18th century.
 He did not invent the steam engine.
 Instead, he greatly improved it.
 A man named Thomas Savery invented the first primitive steam engine in 1698.
 A man named Newcomen started making steam engines to pump water from mines in 1712.
-However,… Continue reading A Biography of James Watt
+However,… Continue reading A Brief Biography of James Watt